jbochi/lua-resty-cassandra/README.md

 #### ok, err = session:set_keyspace(keyspace_name)

-Sets a given keyspace_name
+Sets session keyspace to the given `keyspace_name`.

 #### trace, err = session:get_trace(result)

 Return the trace of a given result, if possible.
-The trace is a table with the following keys:
+The trace is a table with the following keys (from `system_traces.sessions` and `system_traces.events` [system tracing tables](http://www.datastax.com/dev/blog/advanced-request-tracing-in-cassandra-1-2):

 * coordinator
 * duration